White Paper on National Defence and Security

 Foreword

-For three quarters of a century, the Republic of Newfoundland has defended its sovereignty, secured its seas, and strengthened the peace of the North Atlantic.
+For over half a century as a republic, and more than seven decades as a founding member of NATO, the Republic of Newfoundland has defended its sovereignty, secured its seas, and strengthened the peace of the North Atlantic.

 Our forces — sea, air, land, and cyber — remain small in size but unmatched in discipline and readiness.